 Define the term intensity of a sound wave.
 State the unit in which it is measured.

-The intensity of the sound wave at a point of the medium is the amount of sound energy passing per second normally through an unit area at that points.
-The unit of intensity of sound wave is watt per metre2 (W m-2)
+The intensity of the sound wave at a point of the medium is the amount of sound energy passing per second normally through a unit area at that points.
+The unit of intensity of the sound wave is watt per metre2 (W m-2)

 How is the loudness of sound related to the intensity of wave producing it?